A sling is a bandage used to support an injured arm.

 Your doctor may have given you a custom sling that holds your arm in a certain position.
 If not, you can use a ready-made sling from a drugstore.

 But a sling can create problems.
 Keeping your arm in one position for too long can cause serious problems, such as frozen shoulder.
+Ask your doctor what you can do to prevent these problems.

 When to call